 I am your Creator, you were in my care before you were born.
 Isaiah 44: 22

 It can happen subtly in losing who you are from relationships, environments, and everyday influences reaching at our attention to tell us who we should be in our roles as women.
-I found myself from a ten year marriage as a wife, a dual caregiver ( having a spouse living with a chronic illness and having an autistic child), a mother of four, and in searching to create my own unique lane as inspirational writer in a sea of ” on brand” empowerment life coaches attempting to stretch my inner voice to ask ” Mini, where are you in there?”
+My life flipped in coping through divorce as a wife of 11 years and a dual caregiver to my spouse who lived with a chronic condition, an autistic child mom, a juggling four kiddos, and in searching to create my own unique lane as inspirational writer in a sea of ” on brand” empowerment life coaches attempting to stretch my inner voice to ask ” Mini, where are you in there?”
 I’m a sensitive soul who can be very hard on myself sometimes; it was that sensitive soul inside that felt smothered from expectations as a recovering people pleaser.
 I took any interpersonal objection personally.
 It was as if in my mind there was something I had to be giving off to recieve the opposite energy of what I wanted to attract around me.
 I knew who I was in what was needed to fulfill the needs to do for others, but I lost the initiative to see what I needed to know in loving myself.

 For we are his workmanship created in Christ Jesus for good works.
 Ephesians 2: 10

-You loose a lot in ending a marriage despite the investment which simply using the word “hurt” is an understatement.
+You loose a lot when a marriage ends despite the investment which simply using the word “hurt” is an understatement.
 You loose family ( or what you that was family), friends,your norm, and the committed promise you made to one another in vows during the divorce process.
-I don’t think it’s an easy calculated decision for any spouse to make in leaving their spouse no matter the difficulty within the marriage, but it feels like the decision was made on a whim when you’re on the receiving in.
-Many wives find themselves in trying to create harmony in at least appearing on the surface that things at home are going great despite financial difficulties, strain of unreciprocal roles, making the kids happy, and sometimes dealing with toxic family members ( or for some in-laws) trying to make it work with being overly accommodating in which feels draining, especially when the end result is a failed marriage.
+I don’t think it’s an easy calculated decision for any spouse to make in leaving their spouse no matter the difficulty within the marriage, but it feels like the decision was made on a whim when you’re on the receiving in of abandonment.
+Many wives find themselves in trying to create harmony in at least appearing on the surface that things at home are going great despite financial difficulties, strain of unreciprocal roles, making the kids happy, and sometimes dealing with toxic family members / in-laws trying to make it work with being overly accommodating in which feels draining, especially when the end result is a failed marriage.
 My eldest daughter took our separation the hardest in the beginning.
 She was informed on a visitation with her father unknowingly to me about the “why” her parents separated; she was consequently feeling as if she needed to choose sides with Mommy being the one to blame.
 I was disappointed in discovering how it wasn’t an intimate family discussion with both of us as parents and all of our children, to better clear the air in beginning the healing in transitioning with our respective new norms.
-You learn during the dissolving of a marriage that some family members and mutual friends easily choose a side in some very hurtful ways.
-It was the lowest I’ve ever felt internally fighting depression in feeling not good enough, rejected, shame, guilt, and I felt unworthy in losing who I was in trying for years being everything for everyone else.
+You learn during the dissolving of a marriage that some family members and mutual friends easily choose sides in some very hurtful ways.
+It was the lowest I’ve ever felt internally fighting depression in feeling not good enough, rejection, shame, guilt, and I felt unworthy in losing who I was in trying for years being everything for someone else.

 Why even the hairs on your head are numbered.
 Fear not you are of more value than many sparrows.
 Luke 12: 7